Hughes & Northfield laboratory: Drug design

 The Drug Discovery Laboratory uses chemical biology approaches to develop novel peptide compounds for use against a range of therapeutic targets.
 Following design of the compounds, the candidate molecules are synthesised in our laboratory and evaluated using appropriate in vitro and in vivo assays.
 Data from these assays is then used to hone the design process, with the goal of producing more active compounds that are specific to the drug target, thus limiting potential off-target effects.

-Ms Qingqing Lin, Honours Student
+Ms Qingqing Lin, PhD Student

 Professor Alastair Stewart, Department of Pharmacology and Therapeutics